Abandoned Places or Haunted Havens? Explore These 13 Eerie Destinations and Find Out!

 Image Credit: Deposit Photos

 The City Hall Subway Station closed in 1945 and has remained abandoned ever since.
 The station’s elegant architecture and intricate details, including skylights and ornate chandeliers, remain intact, creating an eerie and haunting atmosphere.
-Its underground platforms, covered in dust and graffiti, are a popular destination for urban explorers and history buffs looking to experience the eerie beauty of this abandoned location.
+Its underground platforms, covered in dust and graffiti, are a popular destination for tourists and history buffs looking to experience the eerie beauty of this abandoned location.

-No. 2 Hashima Island, Japan
+2. Hashima Island, Japan

 Hashima Island, Japan